ujasmandavia/turtlebot-2-autonomous-navigation/README.md

 Then run the following commands:
 1) Run 'roslaunch final_project final_project.launch'
 2) Run 'rosrun final_project mapping.py'.
 This will run the mapping service.
-3) Run 'rosrun final_project control.py'.
-This will run the control script.